Xrvitd/GCNO/README.md

 ALL_BUILD->INSTALL

 ## Test

-The example and data is in 'test'.
+The example is in 'MAIN'.
 Include RFEPS in your project when testing and using it.

+All the files is in 'RFEPS\data'.

+Please open ``OPENMP`` in Visual Studio to get the best performance.

 The Restricted Power Diagram(RPD) in this project is a version that we implemented to facilitate debugging.
 If you want to get the fastest running speed, please use: https://github.com/basselin7u/GPU-Restricted-Power-Diagrams

+## Testing Platform
+- Windows 10
+- Visual Studio 2022
+- AMD Ryzen 5950X
+- 64GB Momery